Machine Learning (In) Security: A Stream of Problems: Feature Extraction Pitfalls

 \subsection{Adapting to Changes}

-Many of the feature extractors mentioned in this section need to be created based on a training dataset, in order to, for instance, create a vocabulary or to compute the weights of the neural network used, similar to a \ac{ML} model.
+Many of the feature extractors mentioned in the literature need to be created based on a training dataset to, for instance, create a vocabulary (e.g., TF-IDF~\cite{Jones72astatistical}) or to compute the weights of the neural network used (e.g., Word2Vec~\cite{google_word2vec1}), similar to an \ac{ML} model.
 Thus, as time goes by, it is necessary to update the feature extractor used if a concept drift or evolution happens in the application domain, which is something very common in cybersecurity environments due to new emerging threats~\cite{10.1145/2517312.2517320, nfs, GIBERT2020102526}.
-For instance, when using any vocabulary-based feature extractor for malware detection based on static features, such as the list of libraries used by a software, new libraries may be developed with the time (and they are not present in the vocabulary), which can result in a concept drift and make the representation created for all the new software outdated.
+For instance, when using any vocabulary-based feature extractor for malware detection based on static features, such as the list of libraries used by a software, new libraries may be developed as time goes by (and they are not present in the vocabulary), which can result in a concept drift and make the representation created for all the new software outdated.
 In response to concept drift, the feature extractor may also need to be updated when it is detected and not only the classifier itself, requiring an efficient performance to update both of them.